geosolutions-it/MapStore2/docs/user-guide/title-section.md

 * **Enable Loop** <img src="../img/button/loop-botton.jpg" class="ms-docbutton"/> to continuously repeat the video

 !!! note
-    The video play based on the selected options only in *View Mode*.
+    The video play will be available only in *View Mode* of the story: it is not available in edit mode except in the media editor as a preview.

 ### Maps